froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-Code-of-Conduct-and-Best-Practices.md

 Open Y distribution relies on technologies, based on.
-Our community grew up from other communities like Drupal CMF community ( https://drupal.org ), Drupal Ukrainian Community ( http://drupal.ua )
+Our community grew up from other communities like Drupal CMF community ( https://drupal.org ), Drupal Ukrainian Community ( http://drupal.ua ) and a few others.

 # Bylaws